 - Click Include All to select all ICD-9 codes for inclusion in the report. - Click Selected only to specify one or more particular ICD-9 codes to be included in the report.
 Use the selection panes to locate and select the codes: - Enter all or part of the description or diagnosis code, and then click the [Search] button.
-A list of matching diagnoses is displayed below the search field. - Select a diagnosis, and then click the right arrow to move it to the right pane.
-Repeat this procedure until all desired diagnoses are selected and appear in the right pane. - o To remove a selected code, click the name of the code in the right pane and click the left arrow button. - 5.
-Click the [Load Parameters] button to use a pre-defined set of ICD-9 codes for a particular condition, such as depression or diabetes.
-Look in the Common Templates list to select a condition, and then click [Open].
-The associated diagnosis codes are loaded into the Registry Reports window.
+A list of matching diagnoses is displayed below the search field.

+- Select a diagnosis, and then click the right arrow to move it to the right pane.
+Repeat this procedure until all desired diagnoses are selected and appear in the right pane. - To remove a selected code, click the name of the code in the right pane and click the left arrow button.